-In Ayurveda, the lifespan has been defined as the time period between the birth and death and has been divided into three stages – the childhood, the middle stage (the youth & middle age) and the old age.
+In Ayurveda, the lifespan has been defined as the time period between birth and death and has been divided into three stages – childhood, the middle stage (the youth & middle age) and old age.

-The childhood is marked by growth, the middle stage is marked by more growth and optimization of the physical and mental capabilities and the old age is marked by slow and progressive degeneration of the physical and mental capabilities.
-The childhood is dominated by Kapha Dosha, middle stage by Pitta Dosha and the old age by Vata Dosha.
+Childhood is marked by growth, the middle stage is marked by more growth and optimization of the physical and mental capabilities and the old age is marked by slow and progressive degeneration of the physical and mental capabilities.
+Childhood is dominated by Kapha Dosha, the middle stage by Pitta Dosha and old age by Vata Dosha.

 Akala jara is due to the non-adherence to the fundamental laid by Ayurveda regarding diet & lifestyle like taking improper diet, sleeping during the day, not doing any physical work or excessive physical/mental work, improper handling of emotional upheavals, indulgence in excessive sexual activity, taking excess alcohol (smoking, drugs etc) and not following the daily and seasonal regimens as propounded by Ayurveda.

 Ayurveda has answers for delaying the inevitable changes of old age that can optimize the physical and mental abilities of the old person and also to deal with the old age problems.

 For delaying ‘timely ageing’ and prevention/cure of ‘untimely ageing, Ayurvedic texts advocate the use of herbs called Rasayana or the rejuvenators.